Quamatic/looty/README.md

-# looty
+# What is Looty?
-An easy way to express simple and complex loot tables in Roblox.
+Looty is an easy way to create simple and complex loot tables in Roblox.